The 100 best matches to see before you die

 But this match was more than a jumping off point.
 It was a pitch-perfect old-school championship bout, a match that felt big not because of the effects or the stage, but because everybody in the arena so fully believed that this was the most important match ever.
 The double-cross that led to "The Nature Boy's" victory was bound to leave the Dallas crowd unhappy.
 But, by the time the match was over, fans didn’t even care about Flair anymore.
 All they wanted was to see The Freebirds get their comeuppance. — DAVID SHOEMAKER

-Adrian Neville vs. Sami Zayn vs. Tyson Kidd vs. Tyler Breeze – NXT Championship Fatal 4-Way Match: NXT Takeover: Fatal 4-Way, Sept.
+Neville vs. Sami Zayn vs. Tyson Kidd vs. Tyler Breeze – NXT Championship Fatal 4-Way Match: NXT TakeOver: Fatal 4-Way, Sept.
 11, 2014

 After Neville pulled the referee from the ring as Zayn attempted to pin Kidd, the NXT Champion shockingly superkicked his friend Zayn and connected with a thrilling Red Arrow on Kidd for the victory.
-With the odds stacked against him — Neville didn’t have to be pinned or submit to lose the NXT Title — The Man That Gravity Forgot did everything he could to remain the face of NXT, solidifying his spot in the NXT record books. — KARA MEDALIS
+With the odds stacked against him — Neville didn’t have to be pinned or submit to lose the NXT Title — the champion did everything he could to remain the face of NXT, solidifying his spot in the NXT record books. — KARA MEDALIS

 The Nasty Boys vs. Cactus Jack & Maxx Payne – WCW Tag Team Championship Falls Count Anywhere Chicago Street Fight: Spring Stampede 1994